|Leadership Coaching… on Perfecting Our Process|

-My business, I must remember, is a reflection of my reality, not a creator of my reality – meaning that at times like these, I must garner strength and confidence elsewhere to feed the business.
+A business, remember, is a reflection of its owner’s reality, not a creator of their existence, which means, that at certain times, I must garner strength and confidence elsewhere to feed the business.
 At other times, the clinic will feed me.
 Meditation, music, and reflection.
 These are a few of my resources that mentor me down a trail to creating my masterpiece with my business.
 They inspire me.
 Hopefully, they will also stimulate the clinic’s evolution.
 Perhaps.

-But how does one create the right reality?
-One that will give rise to a financially successful enterprise?
-Is the answer just so simple – meditation, music, and reflection?
-I believe that I cannot force a certain reality into existence.
-Entrepreneurs might engage in the process of lifelong learning, best practices.
-As a Psychologist, I must engage my business as if I were a gardener.
+Entrepreneurs might engage in the process of lifelong learning, and best practices.
+As a Psychologist, I must work my business as if I were a gardener.
 She works the soil.
 Cares for her plants with water and sunlight.
 But she cannot insist that her plants grow more or differently than they will.
 She must love them as they are and accept how they grow on their terms.

 There is something quite magical about creatively loving life as it is, on its own terms.
-I think that is a critical component.
-I am not presently irresponsible, but the type of business that I’m involved in may require more from me than I’ve been able to contribute thus far.
-It requires, not only great technical and business skills, but also a commitment to forging greater connections with individual clients as well as the business community and community at large – activities that I know how to do, but which are outside of my comfort range, as an extreme introvert, which is excellent, as confidentiality is critical in a therapeutic setting, but limiting in terms of growing a business.
+I think that a business requires, not only great technical and business skills but also a commitment to forging greater connections with individual clients as well as to the business community and community at large.
+Activities that I understand how to do, but which are often outside of my comfort range.
+I am an extreme introvert, which is excellent, as confidentiality is critical in a therapeutic setting, but limiting in terms of growing a business.